 For further general information on admission to the Department of Civil and Environmental Engineering, contact firstname.lastname@example.org or call the department at 650-723-3074.

-If you still have program-specific questions after reading the information on our web site, please contact that program directly by sending an email to:
+If you have MS program-specific questions after reading the information on our web site, please contact that MS program directly by sending an email to:

 |Atmosphere and Energyemail@example.com (Tim Tsung)|